| Written by Mark Buzinkay

 As mentioned, you should never stop improving operational performance.
 It's easy to sit comfortably on your success and let things continue to run.
 However, if we want to pursue being ahead of competitors, it's essential to regularly review progress as it helps decide the following steps to improve operational excellence.

-To back up this claim, let's look at a study published (Annual Global CEO study) claiming 77% of 1,300 global CEOs rely on operational efficiency to boost their revenue.
+To back up this claim, let's look at a study published (1) claiming 77% of 1,300 global CEOs rely on operational efficiency to boost their revenue.
 The assumption is that heightened efficiency improves customer and employee satisfaction while increasing the bottom line by reducing operational issues and improving business processes.

 Therefore, to enhance operational performance is a business-wide effort - from front to back-end processes, from distribution to marketing, from development to supply chain - a smooth workflow will limit the time and resources needed to run operations successfully.
 It's commonsense to trim costs, but it is not enough.